le717/codetri-webhook/README.md

    installing [python-is-python3](https://packages.ubuntu.com/jammy/python-is-python3) if necessary
 1. Ensure the [`virtualenv`](https://pypi.org/project/virtualenv/) Python package is installed
 1. Ensure a reverse proxy through Apache, nginx, Caddy, or the like is set up
-1. Run `. ./install.sh` to create the app virtualenv and install the app.
+1. Run `. ./install.sh` to create the app virtualenv and install the app

 1. Run `chmod u+x ./run-supervisord.sh && chmod u+x ./run-app.sh`
 1. Run `./run-supervisord.sh` to start the service